 - The SMF in HPLMN (H-SMF) shall be able to collect charging information per QoS Flow within a PDU session when UE is determined as an out-bound roamer, for CDR generation in HPLMN.

-This charging information collection mechanism is achieved under Roaming QoS flow Based Charging (QBC) performed by each PLMN, based on a set of charging parameters exchanged between the V-SMF and the H-SMF on a per PDU session basis during the PDU session establishment.
+This charging information collection mechanism is achieved under Roaming QoS flow Based Charging (QBC) performed by each PLMN, based on a set of charging parameters exchanged between the V-SMF and the H-SMF on a per PDU session basis.

-The two main parameters exchanged are:
+The main parameters exchanged at PDU session establishment are:

-- The Charging Id which also includes the VPLMN PLMN ID, assigned by the V-SMF and transferred to the H-SMF in the HPLMN at PDU session establishment.
+- The Charging Id which also includes the VPLMN PLMN ID, assigned by the V-SMF and transferred to the H-SMF in the HPLMN.

+- Optionally, the "Roaming Charging Profile" negotiated between the VPLMN and the HPLMN.

+The parameters exchanged during the PDU session handover from EPS to 5GS:

+- The Home Provided Charging Id which includes the Charging Id assigned by the H-SMF to the original PDU session over EPS and transferred by the H-SMF to the V-SMF.
+This Home Provided Charging Id shall be used by the V-SMF replacing the existing Charging Id.

-- The "Roaming Charging Profile" negotiated between the VPLMN and the HPLMN at PDU session establishment.
+- Optionally, the "Roaming Charging Profile" negotiated between the VPLMN and the HPLMN on 5GS side.

+In roaming Home routed PDU session, upon V-SMF change:

+- intra-PLMN V-SMF change: Home Provided Charging Id, "Roaming Charging Profile" and CHF address are transferred from the old V-SMF to the new V-SMF.

-- Charging Id in V-SMF will be replaced by Home Provided Charging Id.
+- inter-PLMN V-SMF change: The Home Provided Charging Id is transferred from the old V-SMF to the new V-SMF.

+- The "Roaming Charging Profile" is optionally exchanged between the new V-SMF and the H-SMF as for a PDU session establishment.